yongfook/slate/source/index.html.md

 Welcome to the Bannerbear API!

-Bannerbear is a service that exposes banner designs as a simple API.
+Bannerbear is a service that exposes design templates as a simple JSON-based API.

 1. Your designer designs a template in Bannerbear
 2. We turn it into an API